Collinsoden22/alx-files_manager/README.md

 - ExpressJS
 - Kue

+## Project Objetives
-## The objective is to build a simple platform to upload and view files:
+The objectives is to build a simple platform to upload and view files:

 - User authentication via a token
 - List all files